 On one hand, the bald eagle success story speaks to American ingenuity and values.
 Unfortunately, it also is a reminder that we’re not doing enough to protect many Americans’ health, and the inalienable rights we celebrate today.

 A good place to start might be to acknowledge that millions in America are still marginalized, whether by a natural disaster, a nearby mountaintop removal mine, an oil spill or any number of economic and societal factors.
 Underneath the statistics used by politicians and pundits are the families that may have little other reason to celebrate than the fact that they are proud to be American.

-Beginning a month ago, Environmental Health News launched a series that does just that.
+A series by Environmental Health News does just that.
 “Pollution, Poverty and People of Color” reveals the struggles of minority populations dealing with our collective dirty habits.
 Rather than the insecticide that threatened our national bird, these communities live with the health impacts of oil refineries, chemical plants, Superfund sites and toxic waste dumps.
 Low-income residents seeking affordable homes may save money on shelter, but they pay the price in health.
 The stories EHN found in seven diverse but impoverished communities across the country resonate with all of us, no matter what color or class.
 We’re all Americans and we’re in this together, so to speak.